mitchellkrogza/Fail2Ban-Blacklist-JAIL-for-Repeat-Offenders-with-Perma-Extended-Banning/README.md

 		The most common reason should this not work for you is that your file permissions have been fiddled with or your server has been modified in other non-standard ways.
 		Fail2Ban requires root access to all it's files and folders.

+## Free to Use - Free to Change:
+		This is open source software and 100% free to use.
+		You can modify it to your liking if you don't like the way I have done something, but if you break it you fix it yourself.
+This workign and tested version is truly all you should ever need.

 ## Issues:
 		Feel free to log any issues using the issue logging system here on GitHub.
 I will do my